Genboot123/uuid256/packages/examples/README.md

 - `make dev` - Run dev servers in parallel
 - `make build` - Build all examples
 - `make test` - Run all tests in parallel
-- `make e2e` - Run all e2e tests in parallel